 - Opiod pain medications

-- you have significant neurological dysfunction
+- you have severe neurological dysfunction

 Benefits of St. George, MO Physical Therapy for Sciatica